Home

 Not so fast.

 Jumping to conclusions and imposing a solution may actually make the situation worse.
 Imagine walking into an auto repair shop and complaining that your car is making noises.
-Then someone immediately starts fixing “something” and gives it back.
+Then someone rushes in and starts fixing “something” and gives it back.

 You would be horrified.

-Even if you walked into the shop and told them exactly what you think is wrong; and they fixed that without any further questions or examination.
-You would still probably be upset.
+Even if you walked into the shop and told them exactly what you think is wrong, and they fixed that without any further questions or examination, you'd still probably be upset.
 Thorough investigation is essential.

 It's the same with your elderly parents.
 You notice they are forgetting things, and IMMEDIATELY make the assumption that have Alzheimers.
 Not so fast.
 There are many causes for memory loss -- like poor nutrition, sleep deprivation, or medications that are interacting poorly.
 Even emotional states like grieving or stress can take a toll on memory.